csdiehl/gtfs-frequency-mapping-tool/README.md

 ## First time setup and installation

+For all below step, you will need to install [Python3](https://www.python.org/downloads/).

 1. Download Anaconda (miniconda version) – a package and environment manager for Python

 2. Clone this repo somewhere on your computer.
 This will be your working directory.